CLI Tool

 Options:

--r, --repo <owner/repo>- Repository (or use default from config)-u, --url <url>- URL to test (required)-t, --template <id>- Use a template-s, --sync- Wait for result
+-r, --repo <owner/repo>- Repository (or use default from config)-u, --url <url>- URL to test (required)-t, --template <name>- Use a template by name-s, --sync- Wait for result

 github bulk-test